AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-comparison.md

 ---
 description: The Segment Comparison (Segment IQ) Tool discovers the most statistically significant differences among an unlimited number of segments through an automated analysis of every single metric and dimension you have access to.
-It automatically uncovers the key characteristics of the audience segments that are driving your company’s KPIs and lets you see how much any segments overlap.
+It automatically uncovers the key characteristics of the audience segments that are driving your company's KPIs and lets you see how much any segments overlap.
 keywords: Analysis Workspace;Segment IQ
 seo-description: The Segment Comparison (Segment IQ) Tool discovers the most statistically significant differences among an unlimited number of segments through an automated analysis of every single metric and dimension you have access to.
-It automatically uncovers the key characteristics of the audience segments that are driving your company’s KPIs and lets you see how much any segments overlap.
+It automatically uncovers the key characteristics of the audience segments that are driving your company's KPIs and lets you see how much any segments overlap.
 seo-title: Segment IQ overview
 solution: Analytics
 title: Segment IQ overview